The town was full of people because of the Roman census.

-After Jesus was born Mary wraps Him in a soft cloth and places Him in the animals’ feeding trough which served as His cot, or crib, or bassinette, or cradle.
+After Jesus was born Mary wrapped Him in a soft cloth and placed Him in the animals’ feeding trough which served as His cot, or crib, or bassinette, or cradle.

 Genesis 3:14-16 talks about this birth and the book of Revelation talks about His final triumph over Satan.